Best Bluetooth BBQ Thermometers

 The transmitter of the GrillEye is one of the best looking transmitters we’ve seen, it has a striking design that is simple, clean and quite elegant.
-Made from plastic you’ve expect it to be somewhat flimsy, but it feels strong and durable and comes with an aluminum stand so you can stand it anywhere.
-The screen is simple as it is only two numbers, but it’s quite reflective and in direct sunlight it is almost unreadable.
-This isn’t a huge problem as the GrillEye is so dependent on its accompanying app.
+Made from plastic you’d expect it to be somewhat flimsy, but it feels strong and durable and comes with an aluminum stand so you can place it anywhere.
+The screen is simple as it is only two numbers, but it’s quite reflective and in direct sunlight it is difficult to read.
+This isn’t a huge problem as the GrillEye excels when using its accompanying app.

 The app is simple and easy to navigate.
 It looks good and is very simple to use and set up.
 GrillEye claim that you’ll be able to get a 300 ft range from the Bluetooth transmitter.
-But again, this just isn’t the case.
-The range and signal is up there with the iGrill but it isn’t as advertised, unfortunately.
+But again, this isn’t the case.
+The range and signal is up there with the iGrill but it isn’t quite as good as advertised, unfortunately.